Advertising, at least in the way it has been traditionally defined, is in a bit of a crisis.

 If a brand discovers that it’s been buying fraudulent eyeballs on fake sites, it must not hesitate to punish all parties involved.

-6. Put a content agency in charge.
+6. Put a content marketing agency in charge.

 As brands look to upend their marketing and communications, where should they look to craft compelling, engaging content that people won’t want to download software to block out?
 The same agencies that helped create the display banners that turned their customers off in the first place?
 No!
-Agencies that specialize in content creation, distribution and audience engagement offer more in-depth, audience-first services that traditional ad shops don’t.
+Content agencies that specialize in content creation, distribution and audience engagement offer more in-depth, audience-first services that traditional ad shops don’t.
 Content agencies, like Manifest, can help brands make the shift from advertiser to publisher.